 - Early hominids and their prey - hunting or scavenging?

 - Caves, Hyenas and Humans in the Middle and Late Pleistocene

-- The earliest domestication of animals in the Old World and its spread
+- The earliest domestication of animals in the Old and New Worlds

 - Ritual and symbolic animals in the Mediterranean late prehistoric and classical worlds - social and economic significance